dharmeshkakadia/dharmeshkakadia-2.github.io/words.md

 + Easy paths, crowded destinations.

++ "If you/your product is better than its perception, focus on improving brand.
+If Perception is better than product, improve the product." or "If your product is better than its perception, focus on brand.
+If your product perception is better than product, focus on scaling the product."

 + Changing your mind is free.

 + "You pile up enough tomorrows, and you’ll find you are left with nothing but a lot of empty yesterdays.”